 Similar techniques have been used for a number of years in other European countries, such as Sweden and the Netherlands, and have been very successful but until now the UK has lagged behind in this field.

 In April 2009, CSL made a proposal to Scotia Gas Networks and Thames Water for a biomethane injection project at Didcot sewage works where biogas was being flared, and was then appointed Project Manager for Scotia Gas Networks/Thames Water & Centrica in this collaborated project.
-The Didcot project was approved at end 2009 and first biomethane was injected into the UK gas grid on 3rd October 2010.
+The Didcot project was approved at the end of 2009 and the first biomethane was injected into the UK gas grid on 3rd October 2010.

-- The Didcot BtG project is the first BtG plant in the UK and has proved to be a major success.
+- The Didcot BtG project was the first BtG plant in the UK and has proved to be a major success.
 CSL proved that it is possible to take biogas derived from sewage, clean and upgrade it to make biomethane and inject it into the UK gas grid.
 The success of the project demonstrated that the technology available (previously only seen in Germany and Sweden) can work in the UK, which has eliminated much of the scepticism which surrounded it.
 As a direct result this has generated a massive increase in interest in BtG, with potential for as many as 40 more projects of its kind to be initiated by the end of 2011.

 - The Biomethane being injected into the gas grid is being used to fuel the homes in the town of Didcot, so as long as Didcot continues to create sewage and waste water, the Didcot BtG plant can continue to create biomethane to inject back into the grid and fuel homes.
-The Didcot project proves that using biogas from waste in this way is a truly sustainable option and is applicable to many more similar sites across the UK
+The Didcot project proves that using biogas from waste in this way is a truly sustainable option and is applicable to many more similar sites across the UK.

 - The Didcot project represents an important milestone for the UK and the start of a new energy market and barriers such as oxygen content and capital costs being overcome.